 (courtesy photo)

-Dr. Saheed, who held degrees from Tufts, Suffolk, and Harvard universities, retired from CRLS in 2011 and then moved to Florida.
+Dr. Saheed, who held degrees from Tufts University, Suffolk University, and Harvard University, retired from CRLS in 2011 and then moved to Florida.
 He succumbed to pancreatic cancer on June 25, 2020, after a three-year battle.

 When FOCRLS reached out to James Maloney, Chief Operating Officer of the District (Cambridge Public Schools), for a memory about Dr. Saheed, he responded, “I had the good fortune of working closely with Chris during his years as the principal of CRLS on the renovation of the high school.
 I was struck by his calm, knowledgeable and caring demeanor.
 All of the buildings on the campus today reflect his vision for the school.
 In many ways the high school campus is a living memorial to his passion for the students of Cambridge.
 He was a tremendous leader.”

-In honor of his retirement and through the generosity of an anonymous benefactor, FOCRLS established a scholarship named after Dr. Saheed.
-Since 2012, FOCRLS has awarded fourteen of these $1,000 scholarships to ease college costs for academically and financially qualified CRLS seniors planning to pursue careers in the field of education.
-FOCRLS has expanded our scholarship offerings each year, with 38 college scholarships totaling $55,500 awarded to members of the CRLS Class of 2020 with a range of aspirations and backgrounds.
+In honor of Dr. Saheed’s retirement and with the generosity of an anonymous benefactor, FOCRLS established a scholarship.
+Since 2012, FOCRLS has awarded these scholarships to ease college costs for academically and financially qualified CRLS seniors planning to pursue careers in the field of education.

 Ed Hashek and John Jors said, “Christopher and his husband Stephen Nonack have been our best friends for a number of years.
 He will be truly missed – such a generous, intelligent, and caring person.”